pires/kubernetes-elasticsearch-cluster/README.md

 Elasticsearch best-practices recommend to separate nodes in three roles:
 * `Master` nodes - intended for clustering management only, no data, no HTTP API
-* `Load-balancer` nodes - intended for client usage, no data, with HTTP API
+* `Client` nodes - intended for client usage, no data, with HTTP API
 * `Data` nodes - intended for storing and indexing your data, no HTTP API

 Given this, I'm hereby making possible for you to scale as needed.
-For instance, a good strong scenario could be 3 Masters, 3 Load-balancers, 5 data-nodes.
+For instance, a good strong scenario could be 3 master, 2 client, 5 data nodes.

 *Attention:* As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
 This is meant to be for the sake of simplicity and should be adapted according to your storage needs.

 ## Pre-requisites

-* Docker 1.5+
+* Docker 1.7.0+
-* Kubernetes cluster (tested with v1.0.1 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster))
+* Kubernetes cluster (tested with v1.0.3 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster))
 * `kubectl` configured to access your cluster master API Server

 ## Build images (optional)

-Providing your own version of [the images automatically built from this repository](https://registry.hub.docker.com/u/pires/elasticsearch) will not be supported.
+Providing your own version of [the images automatically built from this repository](https://github.com/pires/docker-elasticseearch-kubernetes) will not be supported.
 This is an *optional* step.
 You have been warned.

 ## Test